 Nickel-titanium shape memory alloys in practice

-In this section you will be provided with the essential technical basics necessary for understanding NiTi-SMA in application.
+In this section you will be provided with the essential technical basics for your understanding of NiTi-SMA in application.

-PDF HERE.
-Your first level of understanding will be obtained by reading our of thorough explanations.
-Later however, you will be able to merely refer to the condensed summary attached to the file.
-This is how you will deepen your understanding of SMA and develop new possibilities for yourself and for your products.
-This allows you to surprise your customers and positively inspire them.
+You will gain a basic understanding by reading through the detailed information we provide.
+At a later stage, you will be able to merely refer to the condensed summary attached to the file.
+This is how you will deepen your understanding of shape memory alloys and develop new possibilities for yourself and for your products.
+It will allow you to surprise your customers and positively inspire them.
 Because using SMA you can save them weight and costs, while making it possible to integrate functions.
 When considered in more detail, this alone results in further significant cost savings.
 With SMA you will not only increase your degree of innovation and profitability – you will also stay ahead of your market competitors.

 Semi-finished products and components

-You may wish to refrain from further finishing semi-finished NiTi SMA products yourself since this implies a lot of effort or may not fit into your strategy.
-IN this case, you can procure ready-to-use NiTi SMA components from us – as with the majority of our customers.
-After discussing an agreeing on your requirements we will take care of the rest: You can conveniently procure the finished component and install it into your products.
+You may not wish to process the semi-finished product further yourself as it involves a lot of effort or does not fit into your strategy.
+If that is the case, then you can purchase ready-to-use NiTi shape memory alloy components from us – as do the majority of our customers.
+After discussing and agreeing on your requirements we will take care of the rest: You can conveniently procure the finished component and install it into your products.
 We have a number of processing options available for this purpose.
-Depending on your preference, you can then receive your components already as fully-functional (usually heat-treated) or merely without a set functionality.
+Depending on your preference, you can then receive your components as fully-functional (usually heat-treated) or merely without a set functionality.

-The SMA components which are available to you with Ingpuls and their respective advantages will be presented in more detail in the course (such as springs, wires, powder).
+The SMA components which are available to you with Ingpuls and their respective advantages will be presented in more detail in the course (such as springs, wires, powder) and even more extensively in our standard catalogue.
 For more details, please find these in our standard catalogue.
-If you have further going requests, we are able to take this into account; as even in case your need

-exceed our previous competences we will find a solution for you.
-Because Ingpuls does not only act in a regional sphere but has an excellent global network in research, science and industry at its hands.
+We are always happy to take into account your specific requests and will always find a solution, even if your need should exceed our current abilities.
+That’s because Ingpuls does not only act in a regional sphere but has an excellent global network in research, science and industry at its hands.
 And you can benefit from our steadily growing network of excellent partner companies.